nattondigital/boltV2testing/PERMISSIONS-GUIDE.md

 2. **Active Status Check**: Users must have `is_active = true` to authenticate
 3. **Module-Level Permissions**: Each module can have separate CRUD permissions
 4. **Action Mapping**: Special actions (approve, reject, convert, etc.) are mapped to Update permission
+5. **Route-Level Protection**: URLs are protected - users cannot bypass by typing URL directly
-5. **UI Restrictions**: Sidebar items and action buttons are hidden based on permissions
+6. **UI Restrictions**: Sidebar items and action buttons are hidden based on permissions
-6. **Access Denied Pages**: Users without read permission see an access restricted message
+7. **Access Denied Pages**: Users without module access see an access denied message

 ## Database Structure